 The strategy involves taking an amount on the outcome and doubling the bet should it lose.
 If it loses again, the player doubles up again until they finally win.
 When this happens, the player’s profit will be the value of their initial bet.

-The danger of using the Martingale betting strategy is that if a player gets particularly unlucky and loses several times in a row, they may not have the necessary bank available to double up again so end up losing all the money they staked to get to that stage.
+The danger of using the Martingale betting strategy is that if a player gets particularly unlucky and loses several times in a row, they may not have the necessary bank available to double up again so end up losing all the real money they staked to get to that stage.

 Just about any online casino worth it's salt will give new customers an incentive to open an account with them, known as a welcome bonus or welcome offer.